larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.

+Below we use the term "owner" to refer to the people who are assigned by the IESG to manage a particular communication channel.
+For example, working group chairs are in this limited sense owners, as are non-WG list administrators.

 # IETF Moderator Team

 This memo proposes a different, uniform approach to moderating the